rojinadeuja/rojinadeuja/README.md

 You can find some of my projects here.
 Recently, I have worked with a lot of **JavaScript (ReactJS, Node.js) and Python (Machine Learning)**.

-I've also worked on numerous projects on **Java and C#(.NET)** including but not limited to Web applications, Desktop applications, Andriod and Windows app development.
+I've also worked on numerous projects on **Java and C#(.NET)** for Web applications, Desktop applications, Andriod and Windows app development.

 <p align='center'>
   <a href="https://www.linkedin.com/in/rojinadeuja/">